quicwg/base-drafts/draft-ietf-quic-lossbits-exp.md

 The proposed mechanism enable loss measurement from observation points on the network path throughout the lifetime of a connection.
 End-to end loss as well as segmental loss (upstream or downstream from the observation point) are measurable thanks to two dedicated bits in short packet headers.
 The loss bits therefore appear only after version negotiation and connection establishment are completed.

-## Proposed Short Header Format Including Spin Bit
+## Proposed Short Header Format Including sQuare and Retransmit Bits

 As of the current editor's version of {{QUIC-TRANSPORT}}, this proposal specifies using the seventh amost significant bit (0x04) of the first byte in